ysmood/yaku/readme.md

         promise or any value.
         And the array can also contains promises or values other than function.
-        If there's only one argument and it's a function, it will be treated as an iterator, when it returns `utils.end`, the iteration ends.
+        If there's only one argument and it's a function, it will be treated as an iterator, when it returns `yaku/lib/end`, the iteration ends.

     - **<u>return</u>**: { _Function_ }